 B.A.C.A. exists with the intent to create a safer environment for abused children.
-We exist as a body of bikers to empower children to not feel afraid of the work in which they live…We stand at the ready to shield these children from further abuse…We do not condone the use of violence or physical force in any manner, however, if circumstances arise such that we are the only obstacle preventing a child from further abuse, we stand ready to be that obstacle.
+We exist as a body of bikers to empower children to not feel afraid of the world in which they live…We stand at the ready to shield these children from further abuse…We do not condone the use of violence or physical force in any manner, however, if circumstances arise such that we are the only obstacle preventing a child from further abuse, we stand ready to be that obstacle.

 |Service Sector:||Human Services|